egemenimre/satmad/docs/propagation/tle_storage.rst

 multiple TLEs.
 The ideal way to initialise it is to initialise a `TleStorage` from a file or another source and then filter for a single orbit.

-The code below initialises a a `TleStorage` from a file and filters for the satellites with the catalogue number `37791`.
+The code below initialises a `TleStorage` from a file and filters for the satellites with the catalogue number `37791`.

 .. code-block:: python